Funny Car: History

 In 1991, Jim White, driving for Leong, turned in two of the fastest Funny Car passes to date, at over 290 mph, and placed second to Force in the championship.

-Al and Helen Hoffman, with tuner Tom Anderson, "were the antithesis of the corporate button-down shirt racers".
+Al and Helen Hoffman, with tuner Tom Anderson, "were the antithesis of the corporate button-down shirt racers."
 Sponsored by Blower Drive Service and later Sears, Roebuck, & Co., during the 1990s, Hoffman earned eleven national event wins, as well as the 1991 Winston Invitational and the U. S. Nationals non-championship money race in 1991, 1994, and 1995.

 Tom McEwen would build his "gorgeous" replica '57 Funny Car, running it as an NHRA exhibition vehicle and creating Nostalgia Funny Car, even though the car would not (now) be legal in that class.

 Major corporate sponsorship money came to Funny Car starting in 1997, leading to significant changes in the sport.
 Multi-car teams, with several tuners each, became commonplace, and single car teams "had a very slim chance of winning an NHRA World Championship".
-Force's domination would continue, with ten NHRA FC World Championship wins from 1993 to 2002, including six straight 1997–2002; his success was so amazing, he was accused of cheating (and was willing to strip off his firesuit to prove he was not).
+Force's domination would continue, with ten NHRA FC World Championship wins from 1993 to 2002, including six straight 1997–2002; his success was so amazing he was accused of cheating (and was willing to strip off his firesuit to prove he was not).
 Between 1997 and 2006, Force went to the final in 105 of 228 events and took sixty-one tour wins, as well as qualifying for all ten Big Bud Shootouts, winning in 2000 and 2006.
-Between 1997 and 2006, Force went to the final in 105 of 228 events and took sixty-one tour wins.
 On top of that, he had ten of the quickest or fastest passes in Funny Car.

 In recent years, a resurgence of interest in vintage drag cars has created many new "nostalgia" funny cars, which are newly made vintage-style funny car bodies mounted on modern funny car frames or, in certain cases, newly built frames that look close to the originals and are made NHRA legal.
 These "Nostalgia Funny Cars" often compete in various nostalgia drag racing events, such as the NHRA Heritage Hot Rod Racing Series, which includes the National Hot Rod Reunion and the California Hot Rod Reunion.

 In 2007, NHRA limited technical innovation in Funny Car, as well as introducing a 1000 ft track length and restrictions on maximum engine revs.